Please click here if you do not see a Nav Frame at left

 IX.
 A BETTER WAY

-Now we've come around full circle to where we were at the beginning of this lesson.
+Now we've come around full circle to where we were at the beginning of this article.
 I don't want to discourage you from writing down your game concept.
 I want to show you a better way to proceed after you've written it down.

 If you have a passion for designing games, and you are not yet in the game industry, then I hope that you are planning to get into it.
 It will require hard work, and you'll have to be patient and professional.
 But if you want to make games, I don't see any way to do it except from the solid footing of being an industry professional.